alex-sumner/roam-parser/README.md

 # roam-parser
 Parser for text exported from Roam databases

-Takes a text string as exported from a Roam database and builds a tree representing it in Hiccup format (see https://github.com/weavejester/hiccup).
+Takes a text string as exported from a Roam database (see: https://roamresearch.com/) and builds a tree representing it in Hiccup format (see: https://github.com/weavejester/hiccup).

 Based on the specification here: https://roamresearch.com/#/app/help/page/NYgRwJaQM